ksandom/subtitleTranspose/docs/legacyStt.md

 However there may be some time after the last subtitle before the video ends, while the credits roll.
 You can specify this with creditsLengthInSeconds.
 It's assumed to be 33 seconds if it's not specified.
 Why 33?
 Because that's what was convenient when I wrote this.

 **This is the documentation for the legacy workflow.
 It's still here in case it suits your situation better.
-But for most people, I recommend using the new workflow documented in the main README.md.**
+It's easier to automate, but the new way is way easier to get a good result.
+So for most people, I recommend using the new workflow documented in the main [README.md](../README.md).**

 ## Install